First Equality PA town hall meeting draws nearly 100 people in Pittston Township!

 Some highlights from the Pittston Township Meeting:

-- The meeting was accompanied by a luncheon of 24 local service agencies that serve the LGBT community giving them an opportunity to connect, educate, and strategize on the best way to keep serving the community in 2017!
+- The meeting was accompanied by a luncheon of 24 local service agencies that serve the LGBTQ community giving them an opportunity to connect, educate, and strategize on the best way to keep serving the community in 2017!

 - Did we mention that we had so many people show up at the town hall meeting that we had to bring out 2x more chairs!